 Saving Gas: Three Effective Ways

-Since gas makes up a large part of your energy bill, here are three tips for saving:
+Because gas makes up a large portion of energy bills, here are three tips for saving:

 Tip 1: Limit Redundant Heating Keep the indoor temperature between 17 and 21 degrees Celsius.
 Turning down a degree can save up to $150 annually.
 Use smart thermostats to heat only where needed.